moleculerjs/database/docs/README.md

 ## `transformResult`
 `transformResult(adapter: Adapter, docs: object|Array<object>, params?: object, ctx?: Context)`

-It transforms the entities which comes from the database according to `fields` definitions.
+It transforms the entities coming from the database according to the definitions of the `fields`.

 ### Parameters
 | Property | Type | Default | Description |